mandebala.net seeks to promote and enrich both independent and guided study of the Mande bala and of Mande music in general.

 I am always happy to receive feedback on this project and do update regularly so please feel free to contact me if you have any questions, comments, or concerns.
 And to the many people who have in one way or another helped me with the site's development and promotion, please accept my most heartfelt thanks:

-Mariana Almaguer, Christian Archer, Scott Arnold, Stephane Barbier, Eugene Belianski, Laurent Berté, Louise Brind'Amour, Alexis Bureau, Naby "Coyah" Camara, Naby "Eco" Camara, Yadi Camara, Assetou Conde, Graeme Counsel, Lansine Diabate, Sory Diabate, Kassoum Diamoutènè, Famoro Dioubate, Diandree Dukes, Katenen "Cheka" Dioubate, Missia Saran Dioubate, Trevor Ferrier, Matilde Garcia, Juanillo "Guedom," Stuart Hall, Darrin Jackson, Debbie Johnson, Oscar Resendiz Justiniano, Doussou Kaba, Amara Kanté, Ina Fatoumata Kébé, Sylvain Leroux, Harald Loquenz, Michael Marcuzzi, Mark McGettrick, Anna Melnikoff, Joona Meriläinen, Sharon Millman, Daniel Murphy, Maxime Piazza, Nicolas Platen, Reggie Ross, François Séguin, Robert Simms, Sławek, Casey Sokol, Akra Soumah, Mawdo Suso, Yusupha Suso, Heather Sweeney, Joanne VanDeusen, Dave White, Stanley White, Robert Witmer, Louise Wrazen, and YouTube users archibald, Domantas M, garvin80, ju76000, ngoniba, and Torchy56revisited, to name a few.
+Mariana Almaguer, Christian Archer, Scott Arnold, Stephane Barbier, Julien Barré, Eugene Belianski, Laurent Berté, Louise Brind'Amour, Alexis Bureau, Naby "Coyah" Camara, Naby "Eco" Camara, Yadi Camara, Assetou Conde, Tony Cope, Graeme Counsel, Lansine Diabate, Sory Diabate, Kassoum Diamoutènè, Famoro Dioubate, Diandree Dukes, Katenen "Cheka" Dioubate, Missia Saran Dioubate, Trevor Ferrier, Carlos Garcia, Juanillo "Guedom" Haro Urquízar, Stuart Hall, Matthew Hill, Darrin Jackson, Debbie Johnson, Oscar Resendiz Justiniano, Doussou Kaba, Amara Kanté, Ina Fatoumata Kébé, Sylvain Leroux, Roberty Long, Harald Loquenz, Michael Marcuzzi, Mark McGettrick, Anna Melnikoff, Joona Meriläinen, Sharon Millman, Daniel Murphy, Maxime Piazza, Nicolas Platen, Reggie Ross, François Séguin, Robert Simms, Sławek, Casey Sokol, Akra Soumah, Mawdo Suso, Yusupha Suso, Heather Sweeney, Christian Taulelle, Joanne VanDeusen, Dave White, Stanley White, Robert Witmer, Louise Wrazen, and YouTube users archibald, Domantas M, garvin80, ngoniba, and Torchy56revisited, to name a few.